 The benefits from the SWZDI pooled fund include a wide variety of products including completed research reports, possible technical transfer documents, potential presentations and training, safety equipment evaluations, support toward other research, as well as development and/or implementation of research results in areas of mutual interest and benefit to pooled fund members and others in the industry.

 ESTIMATED COST

 The estimated costs to complete the administrative tasks noted above are \$46,500.
+A detailed budget is attached.

 RESEARCH PERIOD